 - Liabilities are amounts the business owes to other parties, including accounts payable (current liabilities) and long-term debt.

-- Equity is the difference between assets and liabilities.
-It’s the true value of a business.
+- Equity is the difference between assets and liabilities, and refers to the true value of a business.
 Equity includes common stock, additional paid-in capital, and retained earnings.
-Equity is also called shareholder’s equity, owner’s equity, or net worth.
+Equity is also known as shareholder’s equity, owner’s equity, or net worth.

 The balance sheet formula drives the three components of the balance sheet.
 The formula subtracts assets from liabilities to determine equity.
 The formula follows: